sean89503/Invidious_Cast/README.md

   Invidious Cast is not affiliated with or endorsed by YouTube or iTunes.
 This is an independent project for creating podcast RSS feeds from YouTube content.

 ## Roadmap
-  add support for filtering shorts, lives and shows improve logic for geo-blocked videos
+  - add support for filtering shorts, lives and shows = improve logic for geo-blocked videos
+  - ability to add/remove subscription from browser
-  Add support for more customization options in the RSS feed.
+  - Add support for more customization options in the RSS feed.
-  Improve error handling and logging.
+  - Improve error handling and logging.
-  Enhance performance for large YouTube channels.
+  - Enhance performance for large YouTube channels.

 ## Contributors
 (@sean89503 )